jakub-kudela/master/README.md

 # Master's Thesis: Mining Parallel Corpora from the Web

-Click to edit education descriptionIn master's thesis I have focused on the NLP task of mining parallel corpora from the Web.
+In master's thesis I have focused on the NLP task of mining parallel corpora from the Web.
 The work is based on the bilingual extension of the **word2vec** model—**bivec** and the **locality-sensitive hashing**.

 ## Content